tsimeonov/Computer-Science/Programming Logic and design/Chapter 1 Intro to Computers and Programming.md

 <h6>Storing Numbers</h6>

-A bit cvan be used in a very limited way to represent numbers.
-Depending on whether the bit is turned on or off, it can represent one of two fifferent values.
+A bit can be used in a very limited way to represent numbers.
+Depending on whether the bit is turned on or off, it can represent one of two different values.

 <img src="./img/determine the value of.png" width="250">